-I would like to update hon.
-Members on the action that the Coalition Government has taken to free up the planning system and the further new measures we are now implementing to support small scale developers and help hard-working people get the home they want by reducing disproportionate burdens on developer contributions.
+The Minister of State, Department for Communities and Local Government (Brandon Lewis): I would like to update hon.
+Members on the action that the Coalition Government have taken to free up the planning system and the further new measures we are now implementing to support small-scale developers and help hard-working people get the home they want by reducing disproportionate burdens on developer contributions.

-Section 106 obligations imposed on small scale developers, custom and self-builders
+Section 106 obligations imposed on small-scale developers, custom and self-builders

-We consulted in March this year on a series of measures intended to tackle the disproportionate burden of developer contributions on small scale developers, custom and self-builders.
+We consulted in March this year on a series of measures intended to tackle the disproportionate burden of developer contributions on small-scale developers, custom and self-builders.
 These included introducing into national policy a threshold beneath which affordable housing contributions should not be sought.
 The suggested threshold was for developments of ten-units or less (and which have a maximum combined gross floor space of no more than 1,000 square metres).

 We also proposed a similar policy for affordable housing contributions be applied to all residential extensions and annexes.
-Rural Exception Sites would be exempted from any threshold introduced following consultation.
+Rural exception sites would be exempted from any threshold introduced following consultation.
 Our consultation asked whether the threshold should be extended to include the tariff style contributions that some authorities seek in order to provide general funding pots for infrastructure.
 We also consulted on restricting the application of affordable housing contributions to vacant buildings being brought back into use (other than for any increase in floor space).
-This latter proposal was to boost development on brownfield land and provide consistency with exemptions from the Community Infrastructure Levy.
+This latter proposal was to boost development on brownfield land and provide consistency with exemptions from the community infrastructure levy.

 We received over 300 consultation responses many of which contained detailed submissions and local data.
-After careful consideration of these responses, the Government is making the following changes to national policy with regard to Section 106 planning obligations:
+After careful consideration of these responses, the Government are making the following changes to national policy with regard to Section 106 planning obligations: